LIBRARY BRANCH MANAGER

 - Apply library policies to specific library situations, and consult with Administration on possible policy improvements.

-- Supervise expenditures of book funds allotted to the branch library, prepare budget requests, and oversee the execution of grant contracts as required.
+- Supervise expenditures of book funds allotted to the branch library, prepare budget requests, and oversee the execution of grant contracts.

 - Supervise maintenance of operations records; write annual, monthly, and special reports.